hjchae0921/BCNN_UQ_materials/Readme.md

    - `python train_model` for model training
    - `python predict_model` for model predictions using the trained model
-   - `python plot_model` to visualize the results These steps can be repeated for Deterministic, MCD, BBB and HMC.
-MCD and HMC use pretrained models so there is no need to be run from scratch.
+   - `python plot_model` to visualize the results These steps can be repeated for Deterministic, MCD, BBB.
+To run the HMC training `train_model_HMC.sh`.
+Alternatively, the `*.pkl` files can be downloaded from this [link](https://livejohnshopkins.sharepoint.com/:f:/r/sites/JHUDataArchive/Shared%20Documents/ShieldsM_JHRDataRepository_20241031/data?csf=1&web=1&e=CMc09P) and stored in the `trained_models_fiber/case_1`.
+The MCD and HMC algorithms use pre-trained models before training.
+For HMC, this helps convergence while for MCD it is used to avoid a redundant training procedure.

 ## References